funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 - [Hive Vancouver](http://www.hivevancouver.com/) - Community hub for solical impact.
 Co working space, event space, hot desk, etc..
 - [The Egg Arts Foundation](https://www.facebook.com/TheEggArtsFoundation/) - The Egg Arts Foundation.
 TheEgg art incubator is a year-round interactive art workshop and gathering place for the Vancouver Burning Man community.
 5,000 sq ft studio has a wide variety of tools, technology, and fun distractions - a great place to build your art project, host a fundraiser, or have a meeting.
 TheEgg is volunteer-driven and free for everyone.
 - [The Beaumont studio](http://thebeaumont.org/) - Art and gallery space with a social emphasizes.
+- [Decentral Vancouver](http://decentralvancouver.com/) - Decentral Vancouver is a collaborative community incubator inspired by the ideas behind bitcoin.

+## Meetups

+- [HackerNest Vancouver Tech Socials](http://www.meetup.com/HackerNestVAN/) - HackerNest Tech Socials are a fun, relaxed way to connect with your local tech community.
+Atmosphere: chill, friendly, unpretentious, agenda-free (no sales pitch, yo), and brimming with UltraSmart(TM) people.
+- [OpenDataBC-Vancouver](http://www.meetup.com/OpenDataBC-Vancouver/) - OpenDataBC is a collaborative effort by a group of B.C. residents to explore, promote and create value with open data and related technologies.
+- [The Open Science Network](http://www.meetup.com/open-science-network/) - [YVR DIYbio](http://www.opensciencenet.org) is is a community in which burgeoning biological engineers can come together to learn and share ideas, bringing back that enthusiasm for science we experienced as kids.
+DIYbio promotes the responsible and safe practice of scientific techniques.